Pometry/Raphtory/docs/source/Analysis/queries.md

 From this point, you can keep working with your graph as we have done so far.

-Additionally, you still have access to the `RaphtoryClient` class provided in previous releases of Raphtory.
+Additionally, you still have access to the `RaphtoryClient` class provided in previous releases of Raphtory:
-The

 ```scala
 val client = Raphtory.createClient()